Rick Saucedo

-Rick Saucedo (born November 20, 1955) is a musician, songwriter, actor, and Elvis tribute artist.
+Rick Saucedo (born November 20, 1955) is an American musician, songwriter, actor, and Elvis tribute artist.

 Raised in the city of Chicago, Illinois.
 Saucedo had an increasing interest in music and he had always appreciated the music of Elvis Presley.
 In 1972, one particular song caught his attention.
 "Burning Love", which turned out to become the main catalyst for Saucedo and began the creation of his tribute performances to Elvis Presley.
 At the age of seventeen, Saucedo began performing in nightclubs and bars around Chicago.
 Upon forming his band The Ambassadors, Saucedo landed the role of Elvis in the 1978 Broadway musical Elvis-The Legend Lives.
 Along with Elvis' original backup group, The Jordanaires, Elvis' original drummer, D.J.
 Fontana, and original backup vocalist Millie Kirkham, Saucedo recreated Elvis' career.
 Ever since, Saucedo has been credited as one of the original Elvis tribute artists.
 He has been performing longer than Elvis himself did and this became Rick's full-time job before people made habits out of impersonating Elvis.
 Decades later, Saucedo is still considered one of the top tributes to Elvis and has never stopped entertaining.
 He performs at clubs, restaurants, festivals, theaters, casinos, banquet halls, and more.
 Saucedo's schedule has him performing at over one hundred places a year.